jeffrom/polyester/README.md

 # polyester

 Bootstrap servers, apps, and secrets from a git repository.
+Exec application processes with secrets mapped to environment variables.

+## stuff

 * saltpack